benjaminthurston/magiceightball/README.md

 **Any special instructions we might need to run your project:**

 In the program in order to get out of the loop type quit as the answer to exit out.

+This program runs best in Visual studio code with the C# plug in added.